Civil War Era Studies Camp provides rising high school Sophomores, Juniors, and Seniors an immersive experience into Civil War history.

 - Yes.
 However, campers will be asked to turn off cellphones and other portable electronic devices during class sessions.

-- Does my camper need to bring a computer?
+- Does my camper need a computer?

 - What does a typical day look like?